lunapeter92/reading-notes/class-04.md

 # Class 4 Notes

-##CSS Layout
+## CSS Layout
   ## Positioning Elements
-   -CSS allows you to use different positioning's in order to control the layout of webpages.
+   - CSS allows you to use different positioning's in order to control the layout of webpages.
 These positions include:
     - Normal Flow
       - For block level elements, they will appear on a new line.
 No elements will appear side by side.
     - Relative Positioning